x x x

 On the roof of another building just outside of the second-floor classroom window, two shadowy figures - one tall with long, black hair, the other a small floating figure - watched as a newly-reformed Jack Spicer seemed to be explaining something complicated to a few other students...

 From what the two observers of sorts could tell, Jack had changed quite a bit.
 He still had his pale-white skin, wild and eccentric bright red hair, and red eyes to match.
-However, the trademark black hook under his eye had vanished, as had his equally characteristic swirly-eyed goggles.
+However, his shameless 'guyliner' makeup had all but vanished, as had his equally characteristic swirly-eyed goggles.
 His naturally wild hair was smoothed back in a clean, sophisticated fashion as his widow's peak took foreground.
-He was a bit taller now too, and instead of the typical 'evil boy genius' outfit that he was always notorious for wearing, he now wore a nice-fitting black and silver school uniform.
+He was a bit taller now too, and in place of his typical 'evil boy genius' outfit now sat a nice-fitting black and silver school uniform.
 A very polished appearance, to sum it up.

 But it wasn't the boy's appearance alone that struck the now teenage Jack as having changed; it was also the way he seemed to carry his proud-standing self and interact with other human beings within his own level of standing.
 As if he actually... fit in.

 Was that even possible?

 "Hmm..."
 Came a scratchy woman's voice from the small, floating figure.
 "He seems to be functioning normally in this environment.
 How... peculiar."

 "How he's functioning is completely irrelevant."
 A different sly, almost cynical voice said in reply, having come from the taller figure with long, flowing black hair.
 "We need him to join us.
 Think you can do that?"